Ahwatukee, Phoenix: Geography

-The Ahwatukee Foothills Village is bordered by Interstate 10 to the east, South Mountain to the north, and the Gila River Indian Community & Loop 202 to the west and south.
+The Ahwatukee Foothills Village is bordered by Interstate 10 to the east, South Mountains to the north, and the Gila River Indian Community as well as Loop 202 to the west and south.
 Ahwatukee is geographically isolated from the rest of Phoenix, and was once seen as appropriate for semi-rural development.

 Demographics

 Based on 2016 estimates, the Ahwatukee Foothills Village has 83,464 residents.
 83% of the population are White, 6.5% are Asian, 5.6% are Black or African American, 1.6% are Native American and 3.3% identify as some other race.
 12.3% of the population is Hispanic.

-Due to the community's predominantly Caucasian racial makeup, the area has been called "All-White-tukee".